DtxdF/AppJail/README.md

 **Note**: Use `{NETWORK_TO_SHORTEN}` (default: `${AUTO_NETWORK_NAME}` which defaults to `ajnet`) to choose which network name to shorten.

 When the above feature is enabled, you can use either the short or the long name.
+The network domain names are kept intact, so if you need to get the IP of the network you must use its long name, e.g. `ajnet.appjail`, so you cannot just use `ajnet`.

 ## Healthcheckers